uwcart/mapstudy/README.md

 		}
 	}]

-when sent to the server will translate as:
+When sent to the server will translate as:

 	http://giswebservices.massgis.state.ma.us/geoserver/wms?VERSION=1.1.1&REQUEST=GetMap&SERVICE=WMS&LAYERS=massgis:GISDATA.TOWNS_POLYM,massgis:GISDATA.NAVTEQRDS_ARC&STYLES=Black_Lines

-The REST parameters may also be added in the above format to `baseLayer.source` and `layerOptions` omitted.
+The REST parameters may also be added in the above format to `baseLayer.source` with `layerOptions` omitted.

 #### map.dataLayers